Second siege of Badajoz (1811): First phase

 The siege began on 22 April 1811.
 Philippon's 4,000 defenders included the 1st Battalions of the 12th Light, 34th Line, and 88th Line Infantry Regiments and the 3rd Battalions of the 40th and 100th Line Infantry Regiments.
 To oppose the French, Beresford had 10,500 British and 10,200 Portuguese troops available.
 In case Soult tried to relieve Badajoz, Wellington arranged for as many as 15,000 Spanish troops to be ready to help.
 On 5 May Dickson reported that the siege train was finally ready.
 The next day, Beresford invested Badajoz south of the Guadiana with Alten's brigade, Major General William Lumley's British brigade, and Brigadier General Luiz Fonseca's Portuguese brigade.
-On the 7th Lieutenant Colonel James Kemmis's brigade and the 17th Portuguese Regiment took post on the north side opposite San Cristobal.
+Lieutenant Colonel James Kemmis' 7th brigade and the 17th Portuguese Regiment took post on the north side opposite San Cristobal.
 Four more brigades were stationed in support between Badajoz and La Albuera.
 Meanwhile, Colborne conducted a successful campaign in the Sierra Morena with 2,000 men, causing Latour-Maubourg to fall back even farther.

 Dickson assigned five 24-pound cannons and two howitzers to attack San Cristobal while 14 24-pound cannons and two 8-inch howitzers were deployed south of the river.
 On 8 April 1811, trenches were started on all three fronts at a distance of 400 yd from the fortress.
 Opposite the Picurina fort, good progress was made, and a 10-gun battery was installed by the 11th.
 However, it was found almost impossible to dig trenches in front of San Cristobal because there was bedrock under a thin layer of topsoil.
 What little work could be done during the night had to be abandoned under deadly French fire during the day.
 Since trenches were out of the question, wooden gabions filled with soil had to be erected.
 On this front, Philippon launched a sortie on the evening of the 10th.
 The attack was repulsed, but the Allies pursued their enemies too far and came under murderous fire from San Cristobal.
 The French lost 200 men in the sortie; the British and Portuguese lost 438.
 On 11 April, a five-gun battery opened fire on the fort, but during the day four of its guns were put out of action by accurate French fire.
 By this time, six of the nine available engineers were casualties.
 A second battery was brought into action the next morning, but it was soon silenced.
 Shortly afterward, news arrived that Soult was rapidly approaching with an army of relief.
 Beresford ordered his troops to La Albuera to resist Soult's advance and sent the siege guns back to Elvas.
 The gabions were set on fire to deny the materials to the French.
-British losses in the failed siege numbered 533, nearly all in Kemmis's brigade, plus 200 Portuguese.
+British losses in the failed siege numbered 533, nearly all in Kemmis' brigade, plus 200 Portuguese.